douglas-guyett-mg/crimson-pangolin/documentation/working-memory/conversation-history-plugin/test-conditions.md

 **Objective**: Verify that evicted utterances are summarized

 **Setup**:
-- Create plugin with buffer_size=3
+- Create daemon with buffer_size=3
-- Write 5 utterances
+- Call query() to add 5 utterances

 **Steps**:
-1. Write utterances 1-3
+1. Call query() to add utterances 1-3
-2. Write utterances 4-5 (triggers eviction)
+2. Call query() to add utterances 4-5 (triggers eviction)
-3. Verify summary is generated
+3. Call query() to retrieve summary

 **Expected Outcome**:
 - Utterances 1-2 are evicted
 - Summary is generated for evicted utterances
-- Summary is available via get_summary()
+- Summary is available via query()

 **Verification**:
-- `get_summary()` returns non-empty summary
+- query("Get summary") returns summary with length >= 50 characters
-- Summary includes information from utterances 1-2
+- Summary contains at least 80% of key entities (names, topics, actions) from utterances 1-2 as measured by exact or semantic match

 ---